MOKUCHI is proud to present the 6th annual NY KEZ with the support of Dain’s Lumber

 The Mill at Dain’s Lumber is a new custom mill work division of Dain’s Lumber that specializes in locally sourced live edge slabs, handcrafted wood furniture and saw milling services.

 Blue Water Forge’s specialty is hand forged damascus knives and san mai knives.
 Jim has been busy at the forge working on Japanese plane blades and will be bringing some for sale.
+He and Phil Fuentes will demonstrate the process of forge welding high carbon steel to soft steel necessary for the best Japanese blades.

 NY KEZ Tool Swap